 January 4, 2019

-After reading the department information and the Faculty of Graduate and Postdoctoral Studies information, if you have questions, please contact the LLM CL program at the email address at the bottom of the page.
+After reading the department information and the Faculty of Graduate and Postdoctoral Studies information, if you have questions, please contact the LLM CL program at email@example.com.

 Before you begin your application: Please read all instructions and procedures thoroughly and carefully.
 If your application is incomplete or incorrect at the deadline, you will not be considered for admission.
 Extensions to the deadline will not be granted for any reason, and failure to follow instructions or submit material on time will result in your application being disqualified.